 The most striking feature of this impressive book is the very large number of images reproduced from the historical collections of the Wellcome Library.
 Every page is filled with vivid illustrations of surgical instruments and every conceivable surgical procedure, including many that readers may find difficult to imagine.
 Barnett provides an informative and engaging account of the emergence of the surgery that is recognized today.
 Highly recommended.

-Richard Barnett studied medicine before becoming a historian.
+Richard Barnett is currently the director of studies in history, Pembroke-King’s Program, University of Cambridge, and honorary research fellow, UCL.
 His writing has appeared in The Lancet, The London Magazine, and The Natural Death Handbook.
-He is the author of Medical London: City of Diseases, City of Cures and The Sick Rose.
+He is the author of Crucial Interventions, Medical London: City of Diseases, City of Cures and The Sick Rose.